 In 2022, Singapore was ranked 6th in the world for having the number of exposed databases to the internet, of which hackers could easily breach and exploit.
 The statistics of this finding was found to have grown steadily throughout the year in parallel with the increased digitalisation during the pandemic.
 This session will look at the latest cyber security landscapes in Singapore and government’s strategy in developing cyber resilience in enterprises for a cyber-safe country in the years to come.

-Veronica Tan, Director, Safer Cyberspace Division, CYBER SECURITY AGENCY OF SINGAPORE (CSA)
+Yum Shoen Yih, Head Special Projects, CYBER SECURITY AGENCY OF SINGAPORE (CSA)

 Cybersecurity constantly changes as evolving technologies and fast-changing world introduce new type of cyber-attacks.
 The seemingly never-ending increase in cyber threats coupled with higher pressure on regulatory compliance mean that today’s CISOs are faced with new complexities to keep business operations running smoothly and staying compliant.